 Dine at Jimtown Store and Medlock-Ames Tasting Room

 Alexander Valley is an historic region of old farmhouses and picturesque barns sprawled amid meadows of sun-bleached native grasses, rural roads winding through endless vineyards, and hillsides dotted with oak trees.
-Grab a chicken potpie or peanut butter-bacon-spicy pepper jam sandwich and some old-fashioned candy at Jimtown Store, then head next door to Medlock-Ames tasting room, to sit in the garden surrounded by seasonal produce of all kinds.
-The Medlock wine is fantastic, but also treat yourself to a cocktail in the adjacent speakeasy bar – much of the garden’s produce is cultivated specifically for the craft quaffs.
+Grab a chicken potpie or peanut butter-bacon-spicy pepper jam sandwich and some old-fashioned candy at Jimtown Store, then head next door to the Medlock-Ames tasting room, to sit in the garden sipping fantastic wine surrounded by seasonal produce of all kinds.